wgoode3/react-notes/fundamentals.md

 console.log("there are", lightCount, "lights");
 ```

-It will work just fine in the second case albeit with some grammatical inaccuracy printing out `there are 1 lights`.
+It will aslo work for the second case albeit with some grammatical inaccuracy printing out `there are 1 lights`.

-To fix this we need our code to decide to branch off one way or the other, we need a conditional.
+If we want to fix this we need our code to be able to branch off one way or the other, we need a conditional.

 ```javascript
 if (lightCount === 1) {